If we speak shame, it begins to wither. ~ Brené Brown

 When I recently read the phrase “I’m embarrassed to be sick,” it made my stomach clench and my breath catch.
 That’s exactly what I’ve been feeling…I am ashamed of being sick… If all the people not yet affected by chronic illness acknowledged all the undeserved pain in this world, they would be forced to confront their own vulnerability to the same forces.
 Instead, we all prefer to believe we have the power to prevent such disasters in our own lives.
 Sometimes I even think, “If you’re so smart, why did you let this happen?”

 Those words were so revealing to my own heart.
 I began to see that I felt like a failure for being sick.
-If I was only a bit stronger or wiser, if only I made better choices, if only I was a bit more positive, if only I had more faith, then surely I could have overcome this sooner.
+If only I had been a bit stronger or wiser, if only I had made better choices, if only I had been a bit more positive and had more faith, then surely I could have overcome this sooner.

 Such thoughts taunt me and drag me into a dark and negative pattern, which was particularly bad at Christmas when I blamed myself and felt responsible for still being ill.
 It’s so humiliating to be so unwell and in long-term pain.

 • I feel ashamed that I have become one of those people with chronic pain and illness.
-(I hate using the word chronic at all, which reveals the stereotypes I accepted before.)
+(I hate using the word chronic—and that reveals the stereotypes I had accepted before.)

 • I feel ashamed to tell you that I feel weaker than I ever imagined possible, physically, mentally, and spiritually.